In one paragraph

 For an NRI building on a YEIDA or developer plot, the typical sequence is: plot purchased (with or without a plot loan) → building plan sanctioned → construction loan applied for and sanctioned → loan disbursed in milestone-linked tranches → construction completed → EMIs begin on full outstanding amount.
 The exact mechanics and timing depend on the lender and the loan product — confirm the full sequence with your bank before committing.

-3. Building plan drawn and sanctioned An architect prepares a building plan conforming to the development authority's (YEIDA's) building regulations — setbacks, permissible floor space index (FSI), building height, parking.
+- Building plan drawn and sanctioned.
+An architect prepares a building plan conforming to the development authority’s (YEIDA’s) building regulations — setbacks, permissible floor space index (FSI), building height, parking.
 The plan is submitted to YEIDA (or the relevant authority) for sanction.
 Most lenders require the sanctioned plan before processing a construction loan.
-The sanction process typically takes several weeks to a few months depending on the authority's workload.
+The sanction process typically takes several weeks to a few months depending on the authority’s workload.

-5. Construction loan application and sanction The NRI applies for a construction loan (or draws on the construction component of a combined loan).
+- Construction loan application and sanction.
+The NRI applies for a construction loan (or draws on the construction component of a combined loan).
 The lender assesses: the plot title, sanctioned building plan, construction cost estimate, NRI income, credit profile, and NRE/NRO banking relationship.
 On sanction, the lender issues a sanction letter stating the approved amount, tenure, interest rate (current at sanction) and disbursement milestones.
-Rates stated in the sanction letter are current at the date of sanction — floating-rate loans will change over the tenure as the lender's benchmark rate changes.
+Rates stated in the sanction letter are current at the date of sanction — floating-rate loans will change over the tenure as the lender’s benchmark rate changes.

-6. Milestone-linked disbursement The lender disburses the construction loan in tranches linked to verified construction milestones — typically foundation, plinth, first-floor slab, roof slab, plaster and finishing.
-Before each disbursement, the lender's technical team visits the site (or reviews photos/engineer certificates for remote NRI borrowers) to confirm the milestone is complete.
-The lender pays the contractor directly in many cases, or credits the NRI's account.
+- Milestone-linked disbursement.
+The lender disburses the construction loan in tranches linked to verified construction milestones — typically foundation, plinth, first-floor slab, roof slab, plaster and finishing.
+Before each disbursement, the lender’s technical team visits the site (or reviews photos/engineer certificates for remote NRI borrowers) to confirm the milestone is complete.
+The lender pays the contractor directly in many cases, or credits the NRI’s account.
 The NRI pays pre-EMI interest (on the disbursed amount) during the disbursement period.

-Construction timeline context: Vidastu's standard turnkey build on a YEIDA plot runs 10–16 months from plan sanction to handover.
-A lender's construction loan disbursement schedule should align with this timeline — confirm that the loan tenure allows for the full construction period before EMIs begin.
+Construction timeline context: Vidastu’s standard turnkey build on a YEIDA plot typically runs 10–16 months from plan sanction to handover.
+A lender’s construction loan disbursement schedule should align with this timeline — confirm that the loan tenure allows for the full construction period before EMIs begin.
 See the full build journey guide.

 Repayment via NRE and NRO — how EMIs work for NRIs